oshritshtossel/LOCATE/README.md

 concentrations and show that this representation can be used to predict the host phenotype better than either the microbiome or the metabolome.

 ## How to apply LOCATE
-LOCATE's code is avaliable at this github as well as a [pypi](https://pages.github.com/).
+LOCATE's code is avaliable at this [GitHub](https://github.com/oshritshtossel/LOCATE/) as well as a [pypi](https://pypi.org/project/LOCATE-model/).

 ### LOCATE's GitHub
 #### LOCATE_model